ocrosby/bin/README.md

 ### My Docker Helpers

+#### purge-images

+- requires no arguments
-- purge-images - purges images to save space locally (run this regularly or your drive will fill up)
+- purges images to save space locally

+Note: run this regularly or your drive will fill up